-- 1. Matching Not Applicable - 2.1 Level of Effort - Maintenance of Effort (SEAs/LEAs) The American Recovery and Reinvestment Act of 2009 (ARRA) (Pub.
-L. No. 111-5) provides that, upon prior approval from the Secretary, a State or LEA may treat State Fiscal Stabilization Funds (CFDAs 84.394 and 84.397) that are used for elementary, secondary, or postsecondary education as non-Federal funds for the purpose of any requirement to maintain fiscal effort under any program that ED administers.
-See ED guidance for Funds for Part B of the Individuals with Disabilities Education Act Made Available under the American Recovery and Reinvestment Act of 2009 (April 2009, revised July 2009) for prior approval criteria.
-The Education Jobs Fund program (CFDA 84.410) provided funds to States to save or create education jobs.
-A State or LEA may use Ed Jobs funds to meet its IDEA, Part B MOE requirements under the circumstances described in the Part B IDEA MOE Guidance for States on the Education Jobs Fund Program (May 2011) which is available at http://www2.ed.gov/policy/speced/guid/idea/idea-edjobs-guidance.pdf (Section 14012(d) of ARRA).
+- 1. Matching Not Applicable - 2.1 Level of Effort Maintenance of Effort (SEAs/LEAs) The Education Jobs Fund program (CFDA 84.410) provided funds to States to save or create education jobs.
+A State or LEA may use Ed Jobs funds to meet its IDEA, Part B MOE requirements under the circumstances described in the Part B IDEA MOE Guidance for States on the Education Jobs Fund Program (May 2011) which is available at http://www2.ed.gov/policy/speced/guid/idea/idea-edjobs-guidance.pdf (Section 14012(d) of ARRA). - a.
+SEAs - (1) A State may not reduce the amount of State financial support for special education and related services for children with disabilities (or State financial support otherwise made available because of the excess costs of educating those children) below the amount of State financial support provided for the preceding fiscal year.

-a.
-SEAs

-(1) A State may not reduce the amount of State financial support for special education and related services for children with disabilities (or State financial support otherwise made available because of the excess costs of educating those children) below the amount of State financial support provided for the preceding fiscal year.
 The Secretary reduces the allocation of funds under 20 USC 1411 for any fiscal year following the fiscal year in which the State fails to comply with this requirement by the amount by which the State failed to meet the requirement.